-As part of this project, Richmond Mind will be delivering training courses and friendly informal peer groups to help you learn how to get the most out of your tech e.g. how to use email, Zoom, What's App, internet shopping, finding information and using self-care apps.
+Their online basics one to one training includes any of the following options - helping you learn how to get the most out of your tech e.g. how to use email, Zoom, What's App, booking a doctors appointment, finding information and using self-care apps.
+Their goal is to offer friendly, informative, no jargon, practical basic skills training.
+They want you to have the skills to use your mobile device to maintain your health and independence.